 Hotel De La Paix

-EuroHack provides a unique opportunity for current or prospective users groups of large hybrid CPU-GPU systems to either (1) port their (potentially) scalable application to GPU accelerators, or (2) optimize an existing GPU-enabled application, on a state-of-the-art Tier-0 GPU system.
-The goal is that the development teams leave at the end of the week with applications running on GPUs, or at least with a clear roadmap of how to get there.
+EuroHack provides a unique opportunity for current or prospective users groups of large hybrid CPU-GPU systems to either (1) port their (potentially) scalable application to GPU accelerators, (2) optimize an existing GPU-enabled application, on a state-of-the-art GPU system, or (3) optimize for the multicore.
+Focus should be in any case the parallelism of the application.
+The goal is that the development teams leave at the end of the week with applications executing faster, or at least with a clear roadmap of how to get there.

 Target Audience and Format

 Collectively the team should know the application intimately.
 There will be intensive mentoring during this 5-day hands-on workshop.
-Our mentors come from national laboratories, universities and vendors, and besides having extensive experience in programming GPGPUs, many of them develop the GPU-capable compilers and help define the OpenACC standard.
-Space will be limited to 8 teams, with 2 mentors for each team.
+Mentors come from universities, supercomputing centers and industry, and they bring their extensive experience in programming GPGPUs, many of them develop the GPU-capable compilers and help define the OpenACC standard.
+The event will be limited to 6 teams of 3 to 4 developers with 2 mentors for each team.

 Groups whose application successfully passes the selection process will need to register for the event to confirm participation within two weeks from notification of acceptance.
 The notification of acceptance will include information on how to register.

 Participation in the workshop is free of charge.
-The meeting room, lunches and one conference dinner, as well as access to the supercomputers throughout the event are offered by the Swiss National Supercomputing Centre (CSCS) and NVIDIA (an official event sponsor).
-Mentors and learning materials are provided by CSCS, NVIDIA and other partner organizations.
+The meeting room, lunches and one conference dinner, as well as access to the supercomputers throughout the event are offered by the Swiss National Supercomputing Centre (CSCS).
+If participants prefer they can use their own GPU resource.
+Mentors and learning materials are provided by CSCS, OpenACC organization and other partner organizations.

 In order to offer a good atmosphere for a week of intense programming, we have chosen Hotel de la Paix in Lugano, Switzerland, only minutes by foot to the scenic Lake of Lugano.
 The region is served by Milan Malpensa airport (Italy) and by Zurich airport.
 The train timetable from either of these airports to Lugano main train station (“Lugano, stazione”) is available here.
-You should calculate a ride of 3 hours from Zurich airport, and of 2 to 3 hours from Milan Malpensa airport depending on the connection.
+You should calculate a ride of approximately 2h from either airport with slightly shorter connections from Milan Malpensa airport.

-Please contact Vasileios Karakasis (karakasis__AT__cscs.ch) for questions related to the EuroHack content, or Tatjana Ruefli (ruefli__AT__cscs.ch) for questions related to the workshop logistics.
+Please contact Andreas Jocksch (andreas.jocksch__AT__cscs.ch) for questions related to the EuroHack content, or Tatjana Ruefli (tatjana.ruefli__AT__cscs.ch) for questions related to the workshop logistics.